amlilly/liri-node-app/README.md

 Overview

 In this assignment, the goal is to make LIRI.
 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.

+This project is still a work in progress...